koriym/Koriym.NullObject/README.md

 # Koriym.NullObject

-Generate a NullObject class from the interface.
+Generates a NullObject from an interface.
-It was created for testing purposes and AOP.
+It was created for testing and AOP.

 ## Installation